Jan Cornall: Solo work

-In 1983, Cornall went solo, performing her one-woman comedy on stage with Gretel Killeen and Wendy Harmer at the Gap Women's Comedy Shows in Sydney and regional NSW.
+In 1983, Cornall went solo, performing her one-woman comedy on stage with Gretel Killeen and Wendy Harmer at the Gap Women's Comedy Shows in Sydney and regional New South Wales.

 Writing for theatre and film

 At the end of 1984, after touring nationally with a number of shows, Cornall gave up performing to concentrate on writing for theatre and film.
 She received a New Writers Fellowship from the Literature Fund of the Australia Council for the Arts.
 Her resultant play Escape From a Better Place was performed by four theatre companies, later adapted for ABC Radio Drama and read at the International Women's Playwrights Conference in Athens in 2000.

 During the 1990s, Cornall wrote the screenplay Talk, an Australian feature film directed by Susan Lambert.
 Talk showed in New York as part of a US tour and was reviewed in the Village Voice.
 Cornall went on to write two musical plays for the Women on a Shoestring theatre company about Australian farming women and the unknown stars of the Australian silent film industry.